Looking for beaches and old colonial towns south of Rio.

 We took a bus (1.5 hrs, 62Cz$ (1 USD)) a hundred kilometres south along the coast – fine views and scenery with a number of small sandy beaches and fishing villages.

-We passed by a nuclear power plant with a small “town” for the workers right next to it.
+At one point we passed by a nuclear power plant with a small “town” for the workers right next to it.
 We have seen towns like that other places as well.
 The factories, shipyards and in this case the power plant – builds up rows upon rows of houses for their workers.
 The standard seems to vary by their levels of seniority.

 It all looks quite stereotypical and without soul: No shops or restaurants only lined up identical residential blocks or detached villas.
 Quite often the entire area seems to be enclosed by barbed wire.
 Once we thought we were passing by a prison.